doyedele1/go-playground/Printing to Console and fmt/README.md

-# FMT Cheatsheet in Go
+# Fmt Cheatsheet in Go

 ## General